Cris415/infinitePX/README.md

 * Ruby on Rails
   * Manage user authentication
   * Secure user passwords with BCrypt
-  * Enable API deliver post and user data to frontend
+  * Enable API to deliver post and user data to frontend

 * PostgreSQL
   * Store posts and user information